JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

 After you finish installing, double check that your server is running.
 On Mac OS, you can do this my going to System Preferences > MySQL.

+# Step 2: Finshing Up Installation
+_You can skip this step if you already have MySQL set up on your computer._

 Try running `mysql` in terminal.
 You might get an error like "command not found".
 If so, in terminal, configure your computer's `$PATH` so it recognizes `mysql` as an exectutable:
 ```shell
 $ export PATH=$PATH:/path/to/your/mysql/bin